edbs08/LU_Net_Research/LU_Net_pointcloud/README.md

 We use LU-Net as backbone, adapting it to SemanticKITTI dataset.
 We also update different areas of the architecture.
 Further details can be found in the thesis document in the root path.

-The implementation is done in Python and Tensorflow.
+The implementation is done in Python and TensorFlow.

 ## Requirements
 The instructions have been tested on Ubuntu 16.04 with Python 3.6 and Tensorflow 1.6 with GPU support.